 The dialogue is set in Phlius.
 Echecrates asks Phaedo (who is apparently on his way home from Athens) about Socrates' last day.
 Phaedo retells Socrates' conversation with his friends.
 In this conversation, Socrates introduces the Theory of Forms.

-Socrates argues that the just life is better than the unjust life.
+Socrates argues that the life of a just human being better than the life of an unjust human being.
 In the discussion, he introduces the Tripartite Theory of the Soul.

 Sets of Selected Passages